the-bumblebee/expos/stage11/README.md

 It is assumed that both the eXpOS package and this repository are set up at home directory.
 If not, follow the main [README.md](/README.md).

-Starting from this stage, a bash script, `run.sh`, containing commands for compiling the spl programs and XFS-interface commands for loading the required files.
-Another file, `batch-xfs` is also provided that contains commands to be run by the `xfs-interface` tool.
+A bash script, `run.sh`, containing commands for compiling the expl programs and spl programs is provided.
+Another file `batch-xfs` contains commands to be run by the `xfs-interface` tool for loading the programs to appropriate disk blocks.

 First, set executable permission for the bash script:

 ```
-$ cd ~/expos-roadmap/stage10
+$ cd ~/expos-roadmap/stage11
 $ sudo chmod +x run.sh
 ```